Ercolino/aws-high-availability-webapp-iac/README.md

-# Deploy a high-availability web app using CloudFormation.
+# Deploy a high-availability web app using AWS CloudFormation.

 This is the second project of the Udacity Nanodegree Program "Cloud Dev Ops Engineer".
 The goal was running a high available web app using Infrastructure as Code.